 Built on strong traditions within the design fields, the Program in Environmental Design (ENVD) offers an integrative approach to education and research.
-The program offers the Bachelor of Environmental Design (BEnvD)—a four-year, preprofessional degree that prepares students for the practice of and advanced study in four majors: architecture, landscape architecture, product design and sustainable planning.
+The program offers the Bachelor of Environmental Design (BEnvD)—a four-year, pre-professional degree that prepares students for the practice of, and advanced study in, four majors: environmental product of design, architecture, landscape architecture, and sustainable planning & urban design.
 From analyzing the design of individual buildings to the planning of entire regions, the majors within ENVD offer coursework and projects addressing the diverse scales of environmental design.
-Course material ranges from building materials and prefabricated building systems to open space issues, political systems and institutional arrangements.
+Course content ranges from building materials and prefabricated building systems to open space issues, political systems and institutional arrangements.

 Building on an underlying philosophy of environmental awareness, students in ENVD work within their majors to:

 - Design solution-based approaches that blend technical, ecological, economic, social, cultural, aesthetic and ethical concerns